If your corporation has carried on business in the U.S. you may be required to file a U.S. tax return for that business activity.

 Make Sure You Get It Right

-With many years of experience in both Canadian and U.S. tax return preparation, we can ensure you avoid penalties and minimize your tax liability.
-Our U.S. tax preparation services for corporations and their owners are included in all our service packages.
+With many years of experience in both Canadian and U.S. tax return preparation.
+Contact us today so we can ensure you avoid penalties and minimize your tax liability.